Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 \

 **Comments:** Just as with diodes, the model name given for a particular transistor type _must_ begin with a letter, not a number.
-That\'s why the examples given above for the 2N2222 and 2N2907 types of BJTs are named \"m2n2222\" and \"q2n2907\" respectively.
+That's why the examples given above for the 2N2222 and 2N2907 types of BJTs are named \"m2n2222\" and \"q2n2907\" respectively.

 As you can see, SPICE allows for very detailed specification of transistor properties.
-Many of the properties listed above are well beyond the scope and interest of the beginning electronics student, and aren\'t even useful apart from knowing the equations SPICE uses to model BJT transistors.
-For those interested in learning more about transistor modeling in SPICE, consult other books, such as Andrei Vladimirescu\'s _The Spice Book_ (ISBN 0-471-60926-9).
+Many of the properties listed above are well beyond the scope and interest of the beginning electronics student, and aren't even useful apart from knowing the equations SPICE uses to model BJT transistors.
+For those interested in learning more about transistor modeling in SPICE, consult other books, such as Andrei Vladimirescu's _The Spice Book_ (ISBN 0-471-60926-9).

 #### [JFET, junction field-effect transistor]{#xtocid157892913}